Nukki/attenDONE/README.md

-[logo]: https://github.com/Nukki/attenDONE/raw/master/app/src/main/res/drawable/name3.png "App name" Android app for marking attendance using NFC and college IDs
+[logo]: https://github.com/Nukki/attenDONE/raw/master/app/src/main/res/drawable/name3.png "App name" Android app for marking attendance using NFC and college IDs **attenDONE was awarded Honorable Mentions at CUNYhackathon Spring'17**

 Features:
 * professor uses his ID card as the main authentication factor to log in.
 The app will open only if professor's ID card was tapped against the phone